civol/HDLRuby/README.md

 __Note:__

-- The majority of the hardware description generation is done when instantiating systems.
-Actually, the `to_low` method only mangles the names when inheriting so that Verilog or VHDL is easier to generate.
+- The majority of the hardware generation work is done when instantiating systems.
+Actually, the `to_low` method only encodes the hierarchy in the names of the components so that Verilog or VHDL is easier to generate.
 It is high probable this method becomes deprecated in the future.

 ---

 The code describing a `dff` given above is not much different from its equivalent in other HDL.
 However, HDLRuby::High provides several features for achieving a higher productivity when describing hardware.
-We will now describes a few of them.
+We will now describe a few of them.

 First, several syntactic sugars exist that allow shorter code, for instance